 Go in with an open mind.
 Don't let your location disappoint you before you even try it.
 I was so disappointed that I wasn't in a park, but Downtown Disney ended up becoming the best location for me.
 You never know how great something can be until you try it.

-Have you had a magical internship experience like Victoria?
-Tell us all about it in the comments or on Twitter!
+Have you had a magical internship experience like Victoria and the gang?
+Tell us all about on Twitter!